jkriege2/JKQtPlotter/examples/simpletest/README.md

-# Example (JKQTPLotter): Very simple line-graph             {#JKQTPLotterSimpleTest}
+# Example (JKQTPlotter): Very simple line-graph             {#JKQTPlotterSimpleTest}
-This project (see `./examples/simpletest/`) simply creates a JKQTPLotter widget (as a new window) and adds a single line-graph (a sine-wave).
+This project (see `./examples/simpletest/`) simply creates a JKQTPlotter widget (as a new window) and adds a single line-graph (a sine-wave).
 Data is initialized from two QVector<double> objects.
 The QMake project looks like this (see [`jkqtplotter_simpletest.pro`](../simpletest/jkqtplotter_simpletest.pro):
 ```.qmake
 # source code for this simple demo